spinscale/kibana2json/README.md

 # kibana2json

-A simple helper to reformat JSON pasted from Kibana that uses the famoues triple ticks (`"""`) and thus has multi line scripts and broken search queries back to valid JSON.
+A simple helper to reformat JSON pasted from Kibana that uses the famous triple ticks (`"""`) and thus has multi line scripts and broken search queries back to valid JSON.

 This helps to run `jq` or JSON formatting tools on the command line against those JSON files.